sieira/planete/backend/core/README.md

 # Core
+*For a bakend reference, please check the [backend readme](..//README.md)*

 This is planète's core, index.js will load and init every module within

-For a main reference, please check the [main planète readme](../../README.md)

 ## Module stucture
 Modules should expose an init() method when some initialization is needed.
 In that case, this initialization has to be performed on the [index.js](./index.js) init method.